 Enlightenment has been described as the quiet acceptance of everything!

 When you realize that everything in this universe happens according to divine law, you will have the insight that things don’t just happen and that there are no mistakes in this perfect system.
 We tend to strive only for ‘perfection,’ and when things do not work the way we want them to, we tend to call it “bad.”

 The truth is that underneath our shallow perceptions, there is something bigger and greater at work, and this is why all the great sages were able to remain at peace in the face of great challenges.

 They knew that in this world, nothing ever goes wrong.

 When Joshua was crucified, he was able to forgive, knowing that even that was part of the perfectly orchestrated universe.
 When things do not seem to be working for you, maybe there is something else that is working.

 The third great insight into enlightenment is probably the most important.

-God and peace is synonymous; when you have inner peace you have God within you!
+God and peace are synonymous; when you have inner peace, you have God within you!

 Inner turmoil suffocates your spirit and builds a wall around your consciousness that prevents you from living from your higher self and seeing life with a greater sense of clarity.